 Going to the North Bedroom, you pass one of the two closets on this floor.
-In the closet are extra pillows, bedding, andirons and a number of wooden pegs where clothing would have been hung.
+In the closet are extra pillows, bedding, andirons and a number of original wooden pegs where clothing would have been hung.
+The ceiling of the closet is not plastered.
+None of the upstairs ceilings were plastered until 1787.